TannerGilbert/Machine-Learning-Explained/Optimizers/adagrad/README.md

 <p align="center"><img src="tex/b1cc9c4f3f1d62306a8d45977e8f2946.svg?invert_in_darkmode" align=middle width=235.55004164999997pt height=33.4857765pt/></p>

 Adagrads most significant benefit is that it eliminates the need to tune the learning rate manually, but it still isn't perfect.
 Its main weakness is that it accumulates the squared gradients in the denominator.
 Since all the squared terms are positive, the accumulated sum keeps on growing during training.
 Therefore the learning rate keeps shrinking as the training continues, and it eventually becomes infinitely small.
-Other algorithms like Adadelta, RMSprop, and Adam try to resolve this flaw.
-[3]
+Other algorithms like Adadelta, RMSprop, and Adam try to resolve this flaw. <a href="#citation3">[3]</a>

-[1] Duchi, J., Hazan, E., & Singer, Y. (2011).
+<p id="citation1">[1] Duchi, J., Hazan, E., & Singer, Y. (2011).
 Adaptive Subgradient Methods for Online Learning and Stochastic Optimization.
 Journal of Machine Learning Research, 12, 2121–2159.
-Retrieved from [http://jmlr.org/papers/v12/duchi11a.html](http://jmlr.org/papers/v12/duchi11a.html)
+Retrieved from [http://jmlr.org/papers/v12/duchi11a.html](http://jml

-[2] Dean, J., Corrado, G. S., Monga, R., Chen, K., Devin, M., Le, Q. V, … Ng, A. Y. (2012).
+<p id="citation2">[2] Dean, J., Corrado, G. S., Monga, R., Chen, K., Devin, M., Le, Q. V, … Ng, A. Y. (2012).
 Large Scale Distributed Deep Networks.
-NIPS 2012: Neural Information Processing Systems, 1–11. [http://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf](http://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf)
+NIPS 2012: Neural Information Processing Systems, 1–11. [http://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf](http://papers.nips.cc/paper/4687-large-scale-distributed-deep-networks.pdf)</p>

-[3] Sebastian Ruder (2016).
-An overview of gradient descent optimization algorithms. arXiv preprint arXiv:1609.04747.
+<p id="citation3">[3] Sebastian Ruder (2016).
+An overview of gradient descent optimization algorithms. arXiv preprint arXiv:1609.04747.</p>

 ## Code